Campral Use and Side Effects

-The drug was approved by the United States Food and Drug Administration in 2004.
+The drug was approved by the United States Food and Drug Administration (FDA) in 2004.
 Now, Campral is one of several alcohol abstinence drugs included in the Substance Abuse and Mental Health Administration’s Treatment Improvement Protocols.

-How Campral Works
+How Does Campral Work?

 With regard to addiction, Campral may also reduce cravings.
 When someone is addicted to alcohol, their brain changes chemically.
-Campral helps to stabilize the chemistry of the brain that was disrupted by ongoing alcohol abuse.
+Campral helps stabilize the chemistry of the brain that was disrupted by ongoing alcohol abuse.

 Scientists do not fully understand why Campral is effective.
 According to the Journal of the American Family Physician, scientists believe the drug inhibits neurological receptors in the brain that are related to addiction.
 At the same time, Campral opens up receptors that impact overall nervous system activity.

 Campral is most frequently used by people seeking to permanently abstain from alcohol, rather than those simply wishing to scale back the frequency of their drinking.
-The drug is typically introduced five days after a person’s last drink.
+The drug is typically introduced 5 days after a person’s last drink.

 The drug should never be crushed or broken up.
 It is important that the dosage is not altered in any way unless recommended by a doctor.
-Taking more Campral will not speed up results, but it could increase the side effects associated with the drug.
+Taking more Campral will not speed up results, and could increase the side effects associated with the drug.

-A study published in the Archives of General Psychiatry illustrated the benefits of using Campral and naltrexone, a drug that can reduce the desire to take opioids, together.
+A study published in the Archives of General Psychiatry illustrated the benefits of using Campral with naltrexone, a drug that can reduce the desire to take opioids.
 The combination of these drugs can be more effective than Campral on its own.

 Side Effects of Campral